 How to be a Good Airbnb Guest

 The thrill of an adventure can be so intoxicating that we can easily fixate on the destination itself and forget the fact that it’s where many live and work.
 As a result, we as travelers come to forget about common courtesies like respecting personal space and etiquette.
-This can become an awkward, expensive, or possibly dangerous mindset to have if staying with locals in an Airbnb.
+This can become an awkward, expensive, or possibly dangerous mindset to have if you’re staying with locals as an Airbnb guest.
 After staying in more than 50 Airbnbs with people of different backgrounds and generations, we’ve found the following steps to be quite helpful in not only having a safer stay, but a more enriching one, too.

 Know What You Want Out of Your Airbnb Lodging

 The first step to planning any successful and safe trip begins with certainty about what you need and expect from your lodgings.
 For instance, do you need to stay someplace that doesn’t feature stairs because of injured knees?
 Don’t pick a room that’s on the second floor.
 Do you need to be on a certain side of town because it’s close to an activity or an event you need to attend?
 Narrow your search down to particular neighborhoods.
 Do you need your Airbnb to be quiet so you can recharge after busy days out?
-Don’t choose a house with multiple Airbnb rooms or with many kids as it can feel like a hostel or playground.
+Don’t choose a house with more than one Airbnb guest room or with many kids as it can feel like a hostel or playground.
 Know what you want and book accordingly.

 Make Sure You and Your Host Will Get Along